Borthwick Parish

 "The houses are ranged in one line along the road - the opposite being occupied by a small plantation, along which a copious stream of pure water flows at all times, supplying the inhabitants with the means of cleanliness and comfort, and adding much to the pleasant and healthful appearance of the place".

 However by 1808 the family had moved to Newlandrig.
 Evidence for this is a burial of a son of George Buchan of Newlandrig, in the neighbouring parish of Newbattle in March 1808.
 In the first census recording names, in 1841, Jean and her children other than George, were all residents of Newlandrig.
-George joined them to be recorded living in the adjacent settlement of Newlandburn in 1851.
+George joined them to be recorded living there in 1851, although the village was then called Newlandburn.

 Life in Borthwick